Ariel-levi/ShipMarket_client/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Out project is a delivery food platform in wich users can buy food, open a store or apllying for delivery position.
+Our project is a delivery food platform in wich users can buy food, open a store or apllying for delivery position.

 The platform consist of four panels: 1. customers 2. stores owners 3. deliveries 4. admin

 ## Main features

-### General
+#### General
-- Register/ Login * create token
+- Register/ Login
+  * create token
 - Authentications for each panen
   * in server and client side
   * using jwt

-### Customers
+#### Customers
 - Favorites items
   * saved in the database
   * using redux-thunk